VAMDC/NodeSoftware/doc/source/concepts.rst

 ---------------

-The portal is the obvious example of a *user application* that makes use VAMDC nodes.
+The portal is the obvious example of a *user application* that makes use of VAMDC nodes.
 It is a web site that facilitates the submission of a query to many nodes at once by providing a web form out of which it assembles the query string which it then sends to one or many nodes, gathers the results from each of them and presents them to the user.